Wheeler Holly Preserve

 Conservation Value

-As the Wheeler property shares a 600-foot boundary with Fuller Farm, purchase of the property will expand the natural area extending from Fuller Farm to Danforth Recreation Area on Race Lane, which itself connects to the Cape Cod Airfield and the West Barnstable Conservation Area.
+As the Wheeler property shares a 600-foot boundary with Fuller Farm, purchase of the property expands the natural area extending from Fuller Farm to Danforth Recreation Area on Race Lane, which itself connects to the Cape Cod Airfield and the West Barnstable Conservation Area.

 The Wheeler parcel is thickly wooded with pitch pine, white pine, white and black oak, American holly and American beech, and an understory of black huckleberry, blueberry, wintergreen, field grasses and wild sarsaparilla.